Updated: Aug 22

 That experience taught me one thing when I decided to branch into freelancing: whatever you write matters, so save samples of your best work.

-Had I not saved my old college papers or had a blog, I wonder if I might have gotten the job.
+Had I not saved my old college papers or had a blog, I wonder if I would have gotten the job.
 For all I know, it was the one thing I provided that everyone else who interviewed for the job had not been able to provide.
 I have since learned the value of having writing samples or a portfolio.